phoenixframework/phoenix/guides/telemetry.md

   * `measurements` - A map of atom keys (e.g. `:duration`) and numeric values.

-  * `metadata` - A map of key/value pairs that can be used for tagging metrics.
+  * `metadata` - A map of key-value pairs that can be used for tagging metrics.

 ### A Phoenix Example